coolmoon327/OpenRaaS-Simulation/readme.md

 Task generation:

-- Each client has 20% probability to require cloud services
+- Each client has 100% probability to require cloud services in a slot
 - If unspecified, those task types has the same chance to be chosen

 Task execution: